marcus-crane/utf9k/README.md

 ## Deployment

-Deployment is handled automatically by [Netlify](https://netlify.com)
+Deployment is done via Github Actions, which deploys a Docker image to [fly.io](https://fly.io)

-Pushes to `main` will update [utf9k.net](https://utf9k.net) while any pull requests will be deployed at a temporary URL.
+Pushes to `main` will update [utf9k.net](https://utf9k.net) automatically.

 Drafts are visible in all environments, as seen in the [blog](https://utf9k.net/blog) section at the bottom.

 I just push straight to main.
-It's all visible in the repo anyway so might as well render it in production too.
+It's all visible in the repo anyway so might as well render it in "production" too.